 They enjoyed their ice cream, not knowing what was about to hit.

 These are examples of a classic tease.
 Writers usually use this kind of language when nothing is going on in the present moment, but they want readers to tag along until something more exciting happens.
 This is a fine instinct–you know you need more tension than you have, so you are trying to create it.
 However, it’s not the best approach.
-Read on to find out why, and how to create genuine reader interest without gimmicks.
+Read on to find out why, and how to create genuine reader interest by writing tension rather than relying on gimmicks.

 Why Teasing Doesn’t Work

 Teasing is especially problematic for middle grade and young adult fiction, because those novels tend to be very immediate.
 The character is in the moment, and there’s none of this, “I’m telling the story from the future, looking through the hazy sands of time.”
-When you resort to the “If I only knew then” ploy, that puts your actual character’s storytelling in some undetermined future and pulls your reader out of the present moment of the story.
+When you resort to the “If I only knew then” ploy, that puts your actual character’s storytelling in some undetermined future and kills the tension in a story.

 Sure, the reader may wonder what’s about to happen, but this is a short term fix to a moment that lacks other tension.
 It may not be enough.
-One or two sentences of teasing might give you a very temporary tension boost, but if you are working with a global lack of tension in that scene or chapter, it’s not going to be enough.
+One or two sentences of teasing might give you a very temporary tension boost, but if you aren’t writing tension into that scene or chapter, it’s not going to be enough.

 Even more problematic is the idea of teasing repeatedly.
 Every time you mention a tension-building event, it loses a bit of power.
 This may seem counter-intuitive, but it’s a simple application of the Law of Diminishing Returns.
-If you keep teasing without actually putting the climactic event on the page (and soon!), readers will lose interest as the tease becomes more and more transparent.
+Redundant writing without actually putting the climactic event on the page (and soon!), readers will lose interest as the tease becomes more and more transparent.
 If you simply must build tension this way, try to add new information with each tease to keep readers engaged.